kyma-project/kyma/docs/05-technical-reference/00-custom-resources/oper-01-istio.md

 ## Sample custom resource

-This is a sample Istio custom resource (CR) that the Reconciler will use to configure and install Istio.
+This is a sample Istio custom resource (CR) that the Reconciler uses to configure and install Istio.
 This example shows the single supported **numTrustedProxies** configuration setting.
 There must be only one Istio CR on the cluster.

 ```yaml
 apiVersion: operator.kyma-project.io/v1alpha1